maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

  1. Only deploy new versions.
  2. Reploy many versions at once.
  3. Remove many versions at once.
+8. Complete the system for running Maxima on a separate server.

 ## Known bugs/issues